jimbro1000/Dragon32Issue2/README.md

 adapter used to allow the use of modern, available EPROM or EEPROM components

-The variable resistor (RV1), motor relay (RL1) and trim capacitor (C7) are adjusted for modern, available components
+The variable resistor (RV1) and motor relay (RL1) are adjusted for modern, available components.
+The cartridge port is based on a modern design but may still be hard to source

 ## Caveat ##